-Robotic surgery helps a man get back to his active lifestyle
+Minimally invasive robotic surgery helps a man survive his heart condition and return to an active lifestyle

-Ronny was told that he would need an operation to repair his mitral valve and chose to have the procedure using .
+Ronny was told that he would need an operation to repair his mitral valve and chose to have the procedure using minimally invasive robotic surgery.
 During the robot-assisted surgery, his surgeon discovered that Ronny’s mitral valve was extensively infected.

 After surgery Ronny was informed that the infection was the cause of his leaking mitral valve, and it was likely the result of the dental cleaning he received before the onset of his symptoms.

 “I was shocked to learn that a routine dental cleaning could have such a serious complication,” said German.
 “When I was diagnosed with a heart murmur, I was never told that I should be taking antibiotics when I was having even simple dental work done.”